P.O. Box 219 Batavia, IL 60510

 Time Required: 15 minutes

-Materials Provided: Copper coil tubing, one-hole rubber stopper.
+Materials Provided: Copper coil tubing, 1-hole #6 rubber stopper.

-Note: A Meker burner, 250-mL Erlenmeyer flask, hot plate, and support stand and clamp are needed for this demonstration but not included.
+Note: A Meker burner, 250-mL Erlenmeyer flask, hot plate, and support stand and clamp are needed for this demonstration and available separately.